-As of December 31st, 2016 the NLCB register consists of 68 licensed chiropractors and 2 retired registrants.
-This is the result of the registration of 2 additional members in 2016 and the change of one licensed member to license class retired.
-The NLCB corporate register consists of 26 PCC's as of December 31st, 2016.
+As of December 31, 2017 the register of the NLCB consisted of 68 licensed chiropractors and 1 retired category registrant.
+This is the result of the addition of two new practitioners.
+This is the result of the registration of 1 additional member in 2017, the retirement of one member and the non-renewal of one retired member.
+The NLCB corporate register consists of 26 PCC's as of December 31st, 2017.